Don Nabasa

 Major General Don William Nabasa, is a Ugandan military officer in the Uganda People's Defence Forces (UPDF).
+He currently serves as the Joint Staff Policy and Strategy in the UPDF.
+He was appointed to that position of 3 January 2025.
+Before that, he was the commander of the UPDF's Third Infantry Division, headquartered in Moroto.

-He currently serves as the Commander of the UPDF Military Police, effective 26 October 2021.
-Before that, he was the Commander of the Uganda Contingent in Somalia as part of AMISOM.
+Prior to his assignment in Moroto, Major General Nabasa served as the Commander of the UPDF Military Police, effective 26 October 2021.
+Before that, he was the commander of the Uganda contingent in Somalia as part of AMISOM.

-Previously, Nabasa was the Commander of the Special Forces Command (SFC), an elite unit that is responsible for the security of the President of Uganda, and that of traditional cultural leaders and vital national installations, as well as the country's oil fields.
+Previously, Nabasa was the Commander of the Special Forces Command (SFC), an elite unit that is responsible for the security of the President of Uganda, and that of traditional cultural leaders and vital national installations, as well as the country's oilfields.
 He assumed command of the SFC, in January 2017, taking over from Muhoozi Kainerugaba, who was appointed Senior Presidential Adviser on military affairs.

 Background

 He was born in the Western Region of Uganda, circa 1976.

 Military education

 Don Nabasa joined the Uganda military in 1998.
 In 1999, he was commissioned as a Second Lieutenant, following the completion of an Officer Cadet Course at UPDF School of Infantry, then located in Jinja, in Uganda's Eastern Region.